fakenickels/let-anything/README.md

   <img src="./assets/banner.png" width="700" />
 </p>

-It allows you to create monadic syntax for all sorts of monad-y values, heavily inspired by [OCaml's shiny new syntax](https://jobjo.github.io/2019/04/24/ocaml-has-some-new-shiny-syntax.html) and the name is inspired by [Jared's let-anything](https://github.com/jaredly/let-anything)
+It allows you to create monadic syntax for all sorts of monad-y values by just creating the proper context for them, heavily inspired by [OCaml's shiny new syntax](https://jobjo.github.io/2019/04/24/ocaml-has-some-new-shiny-syntax.html) and the name is inspired by [Jared's let-anything](https://github.com/jaredly/let-anything)

 # Installation